What is Real User Monitoring

 Web applications add new features and functions constantly.
 Before IT can push changes to production, they must test changes to identify bugs and failures.
 It’s also essential to measure the impact that the releases have on performance.

-RUM gives a business the ability to evaluate performance and understand how the changes translate to revenue.
-This insight from RUM’s historical data helps prioritize future releases and implement changes.
+Real user monitoring gives a business the ability to evaluate performance and understand how the changes translate to revenue.
+This insight from your historical data helps prioritize future releases and implement changes.

 Make intelligent predictions